algolia/vue-instantsearch/docs/src/advanced/vue-router-url-sync.md

 }
 ```

 Note that here I only use the `query` key, but other keys can also be used.
-It's advised here to use a `stateMapping` that changes nested objects into flat objects, or as a second option to modify Vue Router to allow nested objects in the query string:
+It's advised here to use a `stateMapping` that changes nested objects into flat objects.
+The reason why you need flat objects, is because by default Vue Router will serialize an object as value for a query string object as `[object Object]`.
+This can be avoided by either _not_ having deep objects (possibly replaced by arrays, or a flat version with only what you need in your app), or by modifying the Vue Router

+That second option is to modify Vue Router to allow nested objects in the query string:

 ```js
 import qs from 'qs';